 1. Negative Results - If the test result is negative, the Board need not contact the employee with the test results.
 Upon request of the employee, the designated Board representatives/Random Drug Testing Coordinator shall advise the employee his/her drug or alcohol screen test result was negative.

-2. Positive Results - If a urine drug or alcohol test result is reported to the Board to be positive, the tested individual may request a second confirmatory test at his or her own expense.
+2. Positive Results - If a urine/saliva drug or alcohol test result is reported to the Board to be positive, the tested individual may request a second confirmatory test at his or her own expense.
 If the tested individual requests a second confirmatory test, it shall be performed on the original specimen using GC/MS or equivalent technology, and shall be performed by a SAMSHA laboratory designated by the Board.

-PERSONNEL N03.13251 AP.11
+PERSONNEL C03.13251 AP.11